lbuchman/M1Combined/doc/pc.md

 3. Edit configuration and enable lenel user auto login

-4. m1client-linux ??? chane path in snap config file
+4. m1client-linux ??? chane path in snap config file connectionstring in config.json put public key in snap_data

 9. Use install.txz file and unpack it to any directory.
 Change to this directory and run sudo ./install.sh script.